maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 In the input `ans1` replace the _model answer_ with `ta`.

-In the potential response tree, node 1, replace the expression `SAns` with `ta`.
+In the potential response tree, node 1, replace the expression `TAns` with `ta`.

 These change just propogate the new variables throught out the question.
 We should test the question again, but this can be done in an automatic way.

 ## Question tests ##

 Testing questions is time consuming and tedious, but important to ensure questions work.
 To help with this process STACK enables teachers to define "question tests".
-These are the same principle as "unit tests" in software engineering.
+The principle is the same as "unit testing" in software engineering.

+Scroll to the bottom of the page and press the `[Save changes and continue editing]` button.
+Press the `Preview` link.

 From the question preview window, click on `Question tests & deployed versions` link in the top right of the page.

 Please read the page on [testing](Testing.md).

-Please ensure you have deleted the third node from the potential response tree!
 Click `Add a test case` to add a test to your question.
 Fill in the following information

     ans1 = ta
     score = 1